kkash7755/DO280_kkash/README.md

-# DO280_kkash
+# DO280_kkash OpenShift Training
 DO280 Training
-# You will find here all necessary notes for my DO280 journey
+You will find here all necessary notes for my DO280 journey